 The DoD has a detailed risk-based security review process for any funding opportunities.
 Where possible, DoD will seek to mitigate any research security risks that may be uncovered during the review process.
 Such security risks may include the following.

-Beginning August 9, 2024, DoD is prohibited from providing funding to or making an award of a fundamental research project proposal in which a covered individual is participating in a malign foreign talent recruitment program (MFTRP) or to a proposing institution that does not have a policy addressing malign foreign talent programs.
+Beginning August 9, 2024, DoD is prohibited from providing funding to or making an award of a fundamental research project proposal in which a covered individual is participating in an MFTRP or to a proposing institution that does not have a policy addressing malign foreign talent programs.
 For more information, see Security Considerations for Foreign Talent Programs.
+DoD is still evaluating when it will implement mandatory research security training.

-For detailed information on DoD requirements, including a list of MFTRPs and foreign institutions confirmed to be engaging in activities of concern, please see Countering Unwanted Foreign Influence in Department-Funded Research at Institutions of Higher Education.
+For detailed information on DoD requirements, including a list of MFTRPs and foreign institutions confirmed to be engaging in activities of concern, please see 2025 DoD Component Decision Matrix to Inform Fundamental Research and Fiscal Year 24 Lists Published in Response to Section 1286 of the National Defense Authorization Act.

 National Science Foundation (NSF)